 Healing Hand Salve Recipe

-5 – 6 drops bergamont oil (optional – mood lifting properties)
+- 5 – 6 drops bergamot oil (optional – mood lifting properties)

-Fill bottom of double boiler with about 2″ of water and put top pan over this.
-Place double boiler on burner and turn on low.
+Fill the bottom of a double boiler with about 2″ of water and put the top pan over this.
+Place the double boiler on a burner and turn on low.
 Measure beeswax and cocoa butter or shea butter into top pan and melt.
-Turn heat off, but leave pan on burner.
-Add herb infused oil and vitamin E oil, stir.
+Turn heat off, but leave the pan on the burner.
+Add herb-infused oil and vitamin E oil, stir.
 Beeswax may coagulate when cold oil is added.
-If it doesn’t melt after several minutes, turn burner back to low and stir until wax is melted.
+If it doesn’t melt after several minutes, turn the burner back to low and stir until the wax is melted.

 Add the essential oils, if desired, and stir.
 Pour into small tins or jars and allow to cool before putting lids on.
-(Note: Wipe bottom of pan before pouring oil into jars to avoid dripping water into salve.)
+(Note: Wipe the bottom of the pan before pouring oil into jars to avoid dripping water into your salve.)

-Since I finished the salve the other day, I’ve been rubbing it into my hands after I wash dishes, scrub up after working in the garden or barn, or before I go to bed at night.
+Since I made this salve, I’ve been rubbing it into my hands after I wash dishes, scrub up after working in the garden or barn, or before I go to bed at night.
 The salve is gentle enough to use on my face, neck, and elbows…or anywhere that my skin is in need of healing or extra moisturizing.

-Because of the oils in these salves, you won’t want to rub into your hands just before sitting down to work on the computer or clean your glasses (ahem).
+Because of the oils in these salves, you won’t want to rub into your hands just before sitting down to work on the computer or clean your glasses.
 This is for seriously dry skin that needs all the help it can get…I could tell the difference after one use!